Cher saves 'best effort' for first album in 12 years

-LOS ANGELES (Reuters) - Few musicians are able to keep their careers alive for more than five decades, but pop diva Cher says her latest album is her “best effort ever.”
+LOS ANGELES, Sept 24 (Reuters) - Few musicians are able to keep their careers alive for more than five decades, but pop diva Cher says her latest album is her “best effort ever.”

 Cher, 67, a staple of American dance music, released her 26th studio album, “Closer to the Truth” on Tuesday, her first record in 12 years.